Around France

 All About Foods South of France

-Some days I join friends to drive a few miles out of town to somewhere special.
+Some days, I join friends to drive a few miles out of town to somewhere extraordinary.
 It’s always for lunch—Max three persons per car.
 Everyone in the vehicle wears a face mask.

-This time we drove down the road to Le Tracteur in Argilliers.
-The unpretentious, family-staffed restaurant is one of the favorite places for locals to go for perfectly prepared south of France foods.
+This time, we drove down the road to Le Tracteur in Argilliers.
+The unpretentious, family-staffed restaurant is one of Provence’s favorite places for locals to go for perfectly prepared food.
 Chefs and cooking school gurus around Uzès say it’s their top choice.
-The imaginative menu is boosted by the restaurant’s simple setting that’s like an oasis in the middle of nowhere.
+The restaurant’s simple setting boosts the imaginative menu, like an oasis in the middle of nowhere.

 Virtually Cook’n with Class

 An extraordinary cooking adventure I was invited to join last week was an online class with Chef Eric of Cook’n with Class.
-Imagine cooking in France along with classmates from distance places like Australia, in their own kitchens!
+Imagine cooking in France and classmates from distant places like Australia in their kitchens!

 So that I could take it all in, I chose to watch the class, not cook.
 That’s an option with Chef Eric’s online courses.
 With the recipes and the video, I can try out the recipes with no one witnessing my mess!

 The theme for the class was L’Apero Provencal.
-We prepared foods traditionally served for l’apéro and un apéro dînatoire, coached by the pro.
+We prepared food of Provence traditionally served for l’apéro and un apéro dînatoire, coached by the pro.

 L’apéro or Apéritif?